We’re here to help

 If your puppy isn’t ready to go outside yet, it can be toilet trained on newspapers or in a crate.

-There’s no one ‘perfect’ way to care for all dogs – every pet and situation is unique.
-But you should try your best to take the necessary steps to meet all your dog’s needs.
+There’s no one ‘perfect’ way to care for all puppies – every pet and situation is unique.
+But you should try your best to take the necessary steps to meet all of their needs.

 Microchipping